MicrosoftDocs/win32/desktop-src/DirectShow/imediadet.md

-﻿---
+---
-Description: 'The IMediaDet interface retrieves information about a media file, such as the number of streams, and the media type, duration, and frame rate of each stream.' ms.assetid: '596fc84e-a88a-4e1b-aa48-b6dc9031db31'
+Description: The IMediaDet interface retrieves information about a media file, such as the number of streams, and the media type, duration, and frame rate of each stream. ms.assetid: 596fc84e-a88a-4e1b-aa48-b6dc9031db31
 title: IMediaDet interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMediaDet interface